 The 4% rule is easy to follow.
 In the first year of retirement, you can withdraw up to 4% of the value of your portfolio.
 Unprecedented inflation, projected slow global economic growth and increased stock market volatility are putting pressure on retirement savings, causing many retirees to review the amount they withdraw from their accounts each year.
 The 4% rule is a common rule of thumb in retirement planning to help you avoid running out of money during retirement.

+For those looking for a more secure option, investing in the best IRA gold fund may be the way to go.
 Investing more in stocks in a bear market when it seems that there is no fund in sight can be difficult for retirees to bear, so another option is to reduce the benchmark withdrawal rate from 4% to “just over 3%, perhaps 3.3%,” Keady says.
 Retirement portfolio stocks offer potential for future growth and help cover spending needs later in retirement.
 RMDs are the amounts you should start withdrawing from all retirement accounts, except Roth IRAs, once you turn 72, unless you're still working and don't own more than 5% of the company you work for.
 Research shows that the pain of loss exceeds the pleasure of gains, and this effect can be magnified during retirement.

 Spending then decreases in the middle of retirement, before rising again due to expensive healthcare expenses later in life.
 In theory, this formula means that “in the worst possible investment scenario, your savings should continue to last 30 years,” says Karen Birr, retirement consulting manager at Thrivent in Minneapolis.